Dark Mode

 • Your completed Form I-485, Application to Register Permanent Residence or Adjust Status

-• Your I-94 arrival/departure card showing the date when you entered the US
+• Your I-94 arrival/departure card showing the date when you entered the U.S.

 • A copy of your birth certificate